ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/09.01-gift-aid.png"><img src="/images/uk-self-assessment/09.01-gift-aid.png" style="max-width: 100%" alt="screenshot"></a>

 For pensions I needed to figure out my contribution plus what was added, for charity I just need to give my own contribution.
 Obviously.
-Still, this number is easy to find in my records.
-(I tag all gift aided contributions in my ledger.)
+Still, this number is easy to find in my records.[^ledger]

+[^ledger]: I track my finances with [Ledger](https://en.wikipedia.org/wiki/Ledger_%28software%29), and apply a tag to all gift aided charity contributions.

 <a href="/images/uk-self-assessment/09.02-one-off.png"><img src="/images/uk-self-assessment/09.02-one-off.png" style="max-width: 100%" alt="screenshot"></a>

 I think this is a roundabout way of asking how much gift aid I expect to donate in tax years 2021-22 and/or 22-23?
 They'll assume it's the amount I donated this year, minus whatever I put here.
-And then they'll adjust my tax code for that, to reduce overpayments.
+And then they'll adjust my PAYG tax code for that, to reduce overpayments.

 Most of my charity donations were monthly recurring, but that left me slightly below my "10% of take-home" target, so I did do a one-off donation on top of that which I don't particularly expect to repeat.
 (But I haven't checked how far below my target I am right now.)
 But I do expect to donate more in total this year, so I'm going to leave this blank.